tvanxu/Mortgage-Default-Prepayment-Prediction/index.md

 ### Summary
-We performed ETL on 3M+ data from mortgage loans, mortgage rates, national unemployment rates and House Price Indices; using survival package in R, we trained multiple coxph models and determined the best choice of variables through cross-validationa and comparison of AICs; we predicted default/prepayment; we visualized cumulative probabilities using ggplot2 to report the default/prepayment likelihood of a given loan.
+We performed ETL on 3M+ data from mortgage loans, mortgage rates, national unemployment rates, House Price Indices and more; using survival package in R, we trained multiple coxph models and determined the best choice of variables through cross-validationa and comparison of AICs; we predicted default/prepayment; we visualized cumulative probabilities using ggplot2 to report the default/prepayment likelihood of a given loan.

+---

 ### Default Model